MarkoShiva/MarkoShiva/README.md

   - Machine Learning areas like the implementation of TensorFlow.
   - implementing new algorithms.
   - anyhthing web development related that is needed for success of my projects.

-  -
-- 👯 I’m looking for colaboration on projects that I like Machine LEarning or C++ library implementation  related project that is aimed to solve a type of problem that I want to solve or contribute in solving.
+- 👯 I’m looking for colaboration on projects that I like mainly Machine Learning or C++ library implementation.
-  - requirements team must not consist or allow jerks in it.

 - 💬 Ask me about Linux C++ development.
 Kernel Networking Stack.
-Python and API development or something ML related, and we might have a nice conversation. :)
+Python and API development or something Machine Learning related, and we might have a nice conversation. :)

 - 📫 How to reach me: there are enough links here. :)